wdchild/insight_DE_project/README.txt

 -- TEST (for individual unit tests)
 -- SEED (for seed data used in data generation)

-Note that import links were broken when organizing the data for github.
-Broken links could be fixed by using import sys followed by a description of the path, so that it would be possible to travel up one directory and back down another.
-Unfortunately, 'project time' has ended.
+Broken paths introduced by reorganizing the files have been fixed by using import sys.

 e.g.
 import sys
-sys.path.append(~/INSIGHT_DE_PROJECT/<DIRECTORY>)
+sys.path.append(../<DIRECTORY>)
 from <DIRECTORY> import <THE MODULE IN QUESTION>

 How to use: